amajmundar1/RShell/README.md

 # Classes:

 1. Parser
-	Will take in a striong and a tokenizer.
+	Will take in a string and a tokenizer.
 It will return a vector of strings.
 	``` C++
 	class Parser
 	{